 Questions about your student academic record?
 Need to find the form to add a course from the waitlist?
 Requesting transcripts?
 Need transfer credit evaluated?

-- Visit the Records and Registration
+- Visit the Office of Student Records

 For all financial aid questions (loans, scholarships, grants, etc.)